-- The DPL introduces a duty on all data controllers to report personal data breaches to the Ombudsman and the individual(s) whose data was breached, unless the breach is unlikely to prejudice their rights and freedoms.
+- The DPA introduces a duty on all data controllers to report personal data breaches to the Ombudsman and the individual(s) whose data was breached, unless the breach is unlikely to prejudice their rights and freedoms.
 You must do this within 5 days. - You need to provide the Ombudsman and the individual(s) with certain information, including measures you have taken, and measures you recommend the individual to take. - You should ensure you have robust breach detection, investigation and internal reporting procedures in place.
 This will facilitate your communications with the Ombudsman and the individuals.

-Preparing for a personal data breach □ We know how to recognize a personal data breach. $\Box$ We understand that a personal data breach is not only about loss or theft of personal data. □ We have prepared a response plan for addressing any personal data breaches that occur. □ We have allocated responsibility for managing breaches to a dedicated person or team.
-Our staff know how to escalate a security incident to the appropriate person or team in our organization to determine whether a breach has occurred.
-Responding to a personal data breach $\Box$ We have in place a process to assess the likely risks to individuals as a result of a breach. □ We know the Ombudsman is the relevant supervisory authority for our processing activities.
-We have a process to notify the Ombudsman and the affected individuals of a breach within 5 days, even if we do not have all the details yet.
-We know what information we must give the Ombudsman and the individuals about a breach.

-□ We know what information about a breach we must provide to the Ombudsman and affected individuals, including advice to help them protect themselves from its effects.
+Checklist Preparing for a personal data breach $\square$ We know how to recognize a personal data breach. $\hfill\square$ We understand that a personal data breach is not only about loss or theft of personal data. $\hfill\square$ We have prepared a response plan for addressing any personal data breaches that occur. $\square$ We have allocated responsibility for managing breaches to a dedicated person or team. ☐ Our staff know how to escalate a security incident to the appropriate person or team in our organisation to determine whether a breach has occurred.
+Responding to a personal data breach $\square$ We have in place a process to assess the likely risks to individuals as a result of a breach. $\hfill\square$ We know the Ombudsman is the relevant supervisory authority for our processing activities. ☐ We have a process to notify the Ombudsman and the affected individuals of a breach within 5 days, even if we do not have all the details yet. $\hfill\square$ We know what information we must give the Ombudsman and the individuals about a breach. $\square$ We know what information about a breach we must provide to the Ombudsman and affected individuals, including advice to help them protect themselves from its effects.

-- What is a personal data breach? - What breaches do you need to notify the Ombudsman and affected individuals about? - What role do processors have? - How much time do you have to report a breach? - What information must a breach notification to the Ombudsman and the affected individuals contain? - What if we don't have all the required information available yet? - How do you notify a breach to the ICO? - Are there any breaches I do not need tell the affected individuals about? - o Does the DPL require you to take any other steps in response to a breach? - What happens if you fail to notify?
+- o What is a personal data breach? - o What breaches do you need to notify the Ombudsman and affected individuals about? - o What role do processors have? - o How much time do you have to report a breach? - What information must a breach notification to the Ombudsman and the affected individuals contain? - o What if we don't have all the required information available yet? - o How do you notify a breach to the ICO? - o Are there any breaches I do not need tell the affected individuals about? - o Does the DPA require you to take any other steps in response to a breach? - o What happens if you fail to notify?